danielbeeke/danielbeeke.github.io.old/app/_posts/2015-04-22-our-experience-with-drupal-8-so-far.md

 - Beta
 image: drupal.jpg
 color: 2466ab
+published: true
 ---

-At Studio Fonkel we are building our first Drupal 8 site for a customer.
+At [Studio Fonkel](http://studiofonkel.nl) we are building our first Drupal 8 site for a customer.
 We started with beta 7 and are enjoying it a lot.
 Let us talk about the nice and the ugly things of Drupal 8.

 ## The nice